edauterman/larch/README.md

 ## Building from source

-If you use the ec2 image, you do not need to build from source.
+If you use the ec2 image, you do not need to build from source (the below steps are not necessary for reproducing results if you follow the instructions above).
 If you want to build from source, install the following dependencies:
 * OpenSSL 1.1
 * [gRPC](https://grpc.io/docs/languages/cpp/quickstart/)
 * [emp-toolkit](https://github.com/emp-toolkit) (install in same directory where `larch/` is installed, make with options `ENABLE_THREADING` and `CRYPTO_IN_CIRCUIT`)